NextSDS Logo

 Inhalation

 Remove victim to fresh air and keep at rest in a position comfortable for breathing.
 Get medical attention if symptoms occur.
+In case of inhalation of decomposition products in a fire, symptoms may be delayed.

 Symptoms: Exposure to decomposition products may cause a health hazard.
 Serious effects may be delayed following exposure.